Fin One Pty Ltd

 Postal Address: PO Box 339, Hyde Park Castletown, QLD, 4812

-If we are unable to grant you access to your personal information, we will give you our reasons in writing within a reasonable time.
+f we are unable to grant you access to your personal information, we will give you our reasons in writing within a reasonable time.
 These may include where providing the information to you may:

-- reveal personal information about another individual person;
+- reveal personal information about another person;

-- not be permitted by law;
+- not be permitted by law; or

-- reveal internal information of a commercially sensitive nature which is not required to be disclosed to you by Australian Privacy Law.
+- reveal internal information of a commercially sensitive nature which is not required to be disclosed to you by Australian privacy law.

 How you may correct any personal information we hold about you which is incorrect